 CEQA Planning Process

 Yes.
-Over the past year, SDSU has given more than 100 presentations on and off campus for input into the plan.
+Since the SDSU Mission Valley plan was released in 2017, SDSU has given more than 100 presentations on and off campus for input into the plan.
 Robust community engagement will continue throughout the entitlement process.
 For more information about how to share your input with SDSU, please check our community engagement page.
 You can also sign up for regular email updates here.

 Additionally, SDSU will continue to have meaningful dialogue with city planning groups, the San Diego River Park Foundation, the San Diego River Conservancy, the City of San Diego, and other interested stakeholders.